-INSTRUCTION FOR PUPILS WITH TEMPORARY DISABILITIES (EC §48206.3, §48980): If your child should suffer a temporary disability which makes attendance in regular day classes or an alternative education program in which the child is enrolled impossible or inadvisable, your child shall receive individual instruction provided by the district in which he/she is deemed to reside.
-Individual instruction includes instruction provided in your home, in a hospital or other residential health facility, excluding statehospitals, or under other circumstances prescribed by state law.
+INSTRUCTION FOR PUPILS WITH TEMPORARY DISABILITIES (EC §\$48206.3, 48207.3, 48207.5, 48980): If your child should suffer a temporary disability which makes attendance in regular day classes or an alternative education program in which the child is enrolled impossible or inadvisable, your child shall receive individual instruction provided by the district in which he/she is deemed to reside.
+Individual instruction includes instruction provided in your home, in a hospital or other residential health facility, excluding state hospitals, or under other circumstances prescribed by state law.
+If your child is well enough to return to school during the school year in which individual instruction began, he/she must be allowed to return to the school that he/she attended prior to receiving individual instruction.
+Individual instruction in your home must commence no later than five working days after the district determines your child shall receive this instruction.